 Palliative care isn’t automatically a death sentence for everyone, although not everyone knows that hospice care is actually considered a form of palliative care (it has a similar philosophy of allowing someone to spend their final days at home with loved ones nearby, rather than a sterile, noisy hospital.)

-In some cases, a client receiving palliative care for a health condition may even improve – being away from stressful situations like the hospital, or surrounded by friends, may accelerate healing.
+In some cases, a patient receiving palliative care for a health condition may even improve – being away from stressful situations like the hospital, or surrounded by friends, may accelerate healing.

-Home health care personnel, such as nurses, are familiar with what many clients and families go through, so they often can affirm that what someone is feeling is similar to what other clients feel (with the disclaimer that everyone doesn’t have to feel the same – every individual and circumstance can be a little different.)
+Home health care personnel, such as nurses, are familiar with what many patients and families go through, so they often can affirm that what someone is feeling is similar to what other patients feel (with the disclaimer that everyone doesn’t have to feel the same – every individual and circumstance can be a little different.)

 - Health conditions are always an unknown, especially when “the odds” of survival/recovery for different treatments are mixed.
 Cancer patients, for instance, may feel some relief after undergoing chemo or radiation but may still wonder if it will return.